dmh2000/Flutter-GraphqlX/dart-example/README.md

 ### [user.dart](../lib/user.dart)

-Contains a definition of the user type and its constructors.
+Contains a definition of the **User** type and its constructors.

 ### [query.dart](../lib/query.dart)

+This file contains two functions:

-Contains a function to dispatch a generic query, and one that dispatches the specific query for a list of users.
+  - query :  a function to dispatch a generic query request
+  - getUsers : dispatches the specific query for a list of users.

 ### [mutate.dart](../lib/mutate.dart)

+This file contains two functions

-Contains a function to dispatch a generic mutation, and one that dispatches the specific 'createUser' operation.
+  - mutate : a function to dispatch a generic mutation request
+  - createUser : dispatches the specific 'createUser' operation.

 ### [subscribe.dart](../lib/subscribe.dart)

+This file contains two functions

-Contains a function to dispatch a generic subscription request and one that dispatches the subscription to listen for crated users.
+  - subscription : a function to dispatch a generic subscription request
+  - subscribeUsers : dispatches the subscription to listen for crated users.

 ## Running the code